 5. Copies are Too Light or Too Dark

 The majority of the time, issues with lightness and darkness on copy pages is the result of an imbalance in the density controls on the copier.
 Someone may have inadvertently altered the settings previously, making subsequent images copied too light or too dark.
 In this case, resetting the density levels is the best solution.
 It's also possible, however, that the drum could be reaching the end of its work life, or that the toner in the machine has gone bad.
 Some aftermarket toners are not up to manufacturer codes and can result in light density issues.
 Replacements should be purchased and installed.

 6. Spots on the Page

 As the name suggests, this copy machine problem consists of random arrays of dots marring an otherwise perfect copy.
 If you notice the dots in the same place every time, it is likely an issue of smudges or debris on the copy mirror or glass.
 Once again, this can be remedied by properly cleaning off the glass and mirrors.

 A more random array of spots repeated throughout the document could be a defect in the drum.
 Replacing drums should fix the issue.

 As you can see, there are many elements that need monitoring to keep your copier or printer functioning efficiently.
-Often times, the best way to ensure continued performance is through a Managed Print Services Program.
-Discover the benefits a Managed Print Services Program offers businesses of all sizes by connecting with a Marco rep.
+Often times, the best way to ensure continued performance is through a Managed Print Services program.
+Connect with a Marco rep about how Managed Print Services can benefit your business.